What is Stock Keeping Unit (SKU) in eCommerce in 2022? Definition with Examples.

 SKUs in eCommerce are used to help businesses account for all of their inventory precisely and rapidly.
 Model numbers are distinct from SKUs; however, model numbers can be integrated into SKUs if a corporation so desires.

 These codes ensure that your workers, consumers, vendors, and software discuss the same procedures.
 Item codes, component numbers, and the company’s model number are used to describe SKUs.
-A Stock Keeping Unit isn’t just for physical products; you could allocate them to other services you provide, such as bills and invoices, etc.
+A Stock Keeping Unit isn’t just for physical inventory; you could allocate them to other services you provide, such as bills and invoices, etc.

 Consider a situation where a retailer for a new, independent food and beverage store wants to come up with SKUs to start their inventory operations.
 They may give food items the letter F, with B denoting beverages and B2 denoting combos.
 The following set of alphanumeric codes will be a veg/non-veg and hot/cold beverages indicator, followed by an indicator for the size of the beverage.
 V may therefore be assigned to veg items, while NV could be assigned to non-veg food.